-Find Freedom from Addiction
+Freed from Alcohol Addiction

 On and off, for over 18 years, I struggled with addictions to alcohol, marijuana, cigarettes, crack cocaine, and cocaine used intravenously.
 Drugs were my solution for everything.
 For every kind of feeling, whether I was happy or sad, I would take something.
 It was a back-and-forth kind of thing—I would stop for a while, then start back up again.
 In addition, I was diagnosed with bipolar disorder and was continually in and out of treatment centers.